There’s always room to be a better person. Always. – Sonya Teclai

 This summer, I’m staying mindful of what I’m being called to do, whether that is to reach out to old friends, write a post on a certain topic, or even something as simple as joining my mom on errand runs.
 I’m keeping an open mind and allowing things to flow in and out of my life, and enjoying them while they last.

-Not every day’s going to be perfect, but there is something perfect in every day.
 Know that this summer is going to be an amazing one, and start each day without expectations and a grateful heart.
-It’s key to making every day of your life a good one.
+Remember, “Everyday may not be good, but there’s something good in every day” (

 3. getting caught up on tasks